louthy/language-ext/README.md

     Assert.IsTrue(array[4] == 5);
 ```

+Note, this isn't the strict definition of `cons`, but it's a pragmatic implementation that returns an `IEnumerable<T>`, is lazy, and behaves the same.

 Functional languages usually have additional list constructor syntax which makes the `cons` approach easier.
 It usually looks something like this:

 ```F#